Brunswick Downtown Association launches Operation Pick-Up

+Eateries across the state and nation have had to close their dining areas to the public, and are turning to delivery and take-out to maintain some business and keep people fed.

+The list includes business hours, special offerings and contact information.
+It’s available at brunswickdowntown.org/brunswick-business-updates/.

-This initiative was created to help Brunswick-area businesses weather the impact from the COVID-19 pandemic.
-On Friday, March 19, the town Brunswick approved the designation of up to two parking spaces in front of downtown business for 5-minute curbside pick up only, and the BDA provided signs and launched a social media campaign to promote Operation Pick-Up.
+This initiative was created to help Brunswick area businesses weather the impact from the COVID-19 pandemic.
+Last week, Brunswick officials approved the designation of up to two parking spaces in front of downtown business for 5-minute curbside pick-up only, and the downtown association provided signs and launched a social media campaign to promote Operation Pick-Up.

-“Our local businesses and their employees need our support now more than ever,” said BDA Executive Director Deb King in a news release.
+“Our local businesses and their employees need our support now more than ever” said Executive Director, Deb King.

-The BDA encourages the public to order take out, pick up or delivery from local restaurants, make online purchases from local businesses and purchase gift cards to use at a later date.
+The association encourages the public to order take-out or delivery from local restaurants, make online purchases from local businesses, and purchase gift cards to use at a later date.
 These are some of the ways to help make sure your favorite local business is still around when the crisis abates.

 Comments are not available on this story.